-Welcome to our expert guide on the best things to do in Rome, Italy’s captivating capital that effortlessly marries ancient history with modern-day charm.
+Welcome to a guide on the best things to do in Rome, Italy’s captivating capital that effortlessly marries ancient history with modern-day charm.

-Below I will unveil the city’s top attractions, hidden gems, and cultural wonders that will ensure your time in Rome is nothing short of extraordinary.
+Below are some of my favorite of Rome’s top attractions, hidden gems, and cultural wonders that will ensure your time in Rome is nothing short of extraordinary.

 Rome is one of the most amazing cities on earth and there are some things you absolutely have to do!